stijncon/taxonomy_methods/README.md

 **Note: this project is on hold, and not actively being worked on anymore.
-It's main purpose was academic transparency and versioning over the course of the research project.
+Its main purpose was academic transparency and versioning over the course of the research project.
 Please be careful in using any of the (unfinished) code or models.**

 # Overview of the project